SecureAIAutonomyLab/python-package/arc_gpu_node_guide.md

 Now your environment is set up, and you are ready to run your code.

 # Guide for Slurm Scripting
+This portion of the guide is only for those wanting to go above and beyond on ARC.
+It shows the basics of submitting batch jobs on Slurm.
+All HPC environments that manage many distributed resources will have something like this in place.
+The basic idea is that users submit jobs, and those jobs are queued, and when resources are available and they are next in line, the job runs, and the results are saved.

-For long-running jobs, you may want to consider using a slurm script.
+For long-running jobs in particular, you may want to consider using a slurm script.
 However, before using a slurm script, you should make sure to set up your computing environment in an interactive session (as shown above with `srun`) to make sure that your code will run (set up your conda environment, move your data to `/work/abc`, etc).

 Below is a sample script which covers the following steps: